Yangbel1628/internship-entry-assessment/programming-test-answers.md

   Constructor pattern: (used to create structured and reusable objects).
   MVC pattern: (used to separate logic (model), user interface (view), and user input handling (controller)) this makes it easier to change or add features in one part without breaking other parts.

+-------------------------------------------------------------------------------------------------------------------------->

+//README//
+Final Thoughts
+Honestly, this was a challenging yet really fun experience.
+I found each question interesting and a good way to test what I know.
+Some were tougher than I expected, especially when it came to applying certain concepts in real code, but it felt great when I figured them out.

+Some exercises really tested my problem-solving skills, especially when it came to optimizing code or applying abstract concepts like inheritance and encapsulation.
+It was interesting to see how theoretical knowledge could be translated into functional code, and how those patterns and principles are used in real-world applications.

+I also got more comfortable with Git along the way.
+Managing versions, pushing changes, and handling commits became a lot clearer as I worked through the exercises.
+I definitely feel like I understand Git better now and will use it more efficiently in the future.

+It wasn’t easy to finish everything quickly because of uni, but taking my time helped me dig deeper into the problems and learn even more.
+Balancing university work with these exercises wasn’t the easiest, but it’s always worth it when you get to apply new skills to something practical.

+There were moments where I was stuck, but that’s all part of the process.
+Overall, I’m glad I stuck with it.
+I learned a lot and will definitely keep pushing myself to solve more problems and improve my coding.

+Thanks for checking out my work.🙂